jzbradley/TabLM/README.md

 ```

 ## Staff Heading
 First write the time and root note.
 If you are familiar with guitar tab, the root would be the open string note.
-If desired, you may write the key signature.
 For example:
 ```tablm
 4/4 E
 ```
 would indicate that the root note is E, without specifying a particular key.

-Alternatively, the key signature may be glossed here, as in 3/4 time C Major:
+Alternatively, the key signature and mode may be glossed here, as in 3/4 time C Major (ionian):
 ```tablm
 3/4 C Maj
 ```
+Working within music theory may be more efficient and accurate for LLMs - particularly where melodies interact with chord progressions.

 For sharp and flat use either # and b respectively or the appropriate the unicode symbols, ♯ and ♭, in order to prevent confusion between the note letter B and the flat symbol.